Toward multi-target self-organizing pursuit in a partially observable Markov game: Introduction

 The organization of the paper is as follows.
-First, a literature review of related works is given in Section \ref{sec_related_work}.
-Second, the problem formulation of self-organizing pursuit is given in Section \ref{sec_problem_formulation}.
-Third, the proposed approaches are given in Section \ref{sec_proposed}.
-Fourth, the experimental results, analyses, and discussions are given in Section \ref{sec_experiments}.
+First, the problem formulation of self-organizing pursuit is given in Section \ref{sec_problem_formulation}.
+Second, the proposed approaches are given in Section \ref{sec_proposed}.
+Third, the experimental results, analyses, and discussions are given in Section \ref{sec_experiments}.
 Finally, the conclusions, limitations, and future work are given in Section \ref{sec_conclusion}.